Fairchild Channel F Videocarts: Videocart-7: Math Quiz II (Multiplication & Division)

-Videocart-8
+Videocart-8: Magic Numbers

-Videocart-8: Mind Reader, Nim (also referred to as Magic Numbers) is a trivia/game show video game released in 1977 by Fairchild.
-Video magazine reviewed the individual games in 1978, scoring Magic Numbers a 9 out of 10 and declining to award a score for Nim.
-Whereas Magic Numbers was described as tricky but exciting (especially in "timing mode"), Nim was found be the reviewers to be incomprehensible.
-After "over an hour" of attempts to play and a telephone call to Fairchild the reviewers gave up trying.
+Videocart-8: Magic Numbers was released in September 1977 by Fairchild.
+It contains two games, Mind Reader and Nim.
+Mind Reader is similar to the board game Mastermind.
+Players have 20 guesses to correctly guess a number between two and five digits long.
+On each guess, the game gives player feedback about the correctness of each digit.
+Nim is based on the aincent game of nim.
+Players take turns removing any number of items from one of three stacks.
+The player that picks up the last item loses.
+Video magazine reviewed the individual games in 1978, scoring Mind Reader a 9 out of 10 and declining to award a score for Nim.
+Whereas Mind Reader was described as tricky but exciting (especially in "timing mode"), Nim was found be the reviewers to be incomprehensible.
+After "over an hour" of attempts to play and a telephone call to Fairchild, the reviewers gave up trying.
+Brett Weiss called the graphics "simplistic" but said it had "much in the way of brain-straining challenges."

-Videocart-9
+Videocart 9: Drag Strip

-Videocart 9: Drag Strip is a racing video game released in 1976 by Fairchild.
-Video magazine reviewed the game in 1978, scoring it a 5 out of 10 and criticizing its controls/handling and its low level of difficulty but noting that "the sound effects are fun".
+Videocart 9: Drag Strip is a racing video game released in September 1977 by Fairchild.
+Players compete in a drag race, attempting to drive a car in a straight line faster than their opponent without blowing their engine up.
+Players are provided with a tachometer for measuring their engine's revolutions per minute and four gear speeds.
+Video magazine reviewed the game in 1978, scoring it a 5 out of 10 and criticizing its controls/handling and its low level of difficulty but noting that "the sound effects are fun".Video Games magazine in 1983 said it requires "the same deftness and touch" as Activision's Dragster.
+Brett Weiss in 2007 said it was "surprisingly intricate" but that the audio and visuals were "crude".